 - Address: Glebe Street, Parramatta (near Pitt Street)

 This is the largest water playground in the Parramatta area.
 And should easily keep little ones through to primary school kids splashing around for a good while!
-The park contains seating, picnic tables and BBQs, a skate park and a small metered off street car park.
+The park contains seating, picnic tables and BBQs, a skate park, water rill station and a small metered off street car park.
 There’s also a playground, with a little natural shade, with swings, slides, rockers and rope climbing tower.
-Unfortunately it’s the only water playground without permanent toilets, though there are port-a-loos.
+Unfortunately it’s the only water playground without permanent toilets, though there are port-a-loos during the summer months.
 Keep in mind it can be very difficult to find a car spot nearby during school holidays and on weekends.

 - Open: 9am to 8pm, September through to May.